vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-5-queries-and-performance-tuning.md

     20230726:14:42:49:031465 gpstop:mdw:gpadmin-[INFO]:-Gathering information and validating the environment...
     20230726:14:42:49:031465 gpstop:mdw:gpadmin-[INFO]:-Obtaining Cloudberry Coordinator catalog information
     20230726:14:42:49:031465 gpstop:mdw:gpadmin-[INFO]:-Obtaining Segment details from coordinator...
-    20230726:14:42:49:031465 gpstop:mdw:gpadmin-[INFO]:-Cloudberry Version: 'postgres (Cloudberry Database) 1.0.0 build dev'
+    20230726:14:42:49:031465 gpstop:mdw:gpadmin-[INFO]:-Cloudberry Version: 'postgres (Apache Cloudberry) 1.0.0 build dev'
     20230726:14:42:49:031465 gpstop:mdw:gpadmin-[INFO]:-Signalling all postmaster processes to reload
     ```

 ### Indexes and performance

-Cloudberry Database does not depend upon indexes to the same degree as traditional data warehouse systems.
+Apache Cloudberry does not depend upon indexes to the same degree as traditional data warehouse systems.
 Because the segments execute table scans in parallel, each segment scanning a small part of the table, the traditional performance advantage from indexes is gone.
 Indexes consume large amounts of space and require considerable CPU time slot to compute during data loads.
 There are, however, times when indexes are useful, especially for highly selective queries.
 When a query looks up a single row, an index can dramatically improve performance.

 In this exercise, you work with the legacy optimizer to know how index can improve performance.
 You first run a single row lookup on the sample table without an index, then rerun the query after creating an index.